IamMax279/models_implementations/README.md

 # Statistical Models Implementations #

-This is my repo with the implementations of some of the statistical models.
+This is my repo with implementations of some of the statistical models.
 Right now it includes models such as:
 - k-NN (quantitative)
 - Linear Regression
 - Logistic Regression